 The most effective way to reduce or minimize the non-visible sampling and analysis requirements is to reduce and manage exposure of construction materials, activities, and equipment to precipitation and/or stormwater runoff.
 Materials or activities that are not exposed do not have the potential to enter stormwater runoff, and therefore receiving water sampling is not required.
 Preventing contact between stormwater and construction materials, equipment, or materials or preventing the runoff are the most important BMPs at any construction site.

 Preventing or eliminating the exposure of pollutants at construction sites is not always possible.
 Some materials and activities, such as soil amendments or earth moving equipment, are designed to be used in a manner that will result in exposure to stormwater.
 In these cases, it is important to make sure that these materials and activities are applied and operated according to the manufacturer’s instructions and at a time when pollutants are less likely to be washed away.
-Other construction materials can be exposed when storage, waste disposal or the application of the material is done in a manner not protective of water quality.
+Other construction materials can be exposed when storage, waste disposal, or the application of the material is done in a manner not protective of water quality.
 Representative sampling is required for these situations, unless there is capture and containment of all stormwater that has been exposed.
 In cases where construction materials may be exposed to stormwater, but the stormwater is contained and is not allowed to run off the site, sampling will only be required when inspections show that the containment failed or is breached, resulting in potential exposure or discharge to receiving waters.

 This General Permit requires the discharger to conduct a pollutant source assessment to develop a list of potential pollutants based on a review of site or project potential sources, which will include construction activities, equipment materials, soil amendments, soil treatments, and historic contamination at the site.
 The discharger must review existing environmental and real estate documentation to determine the potential pollutants that could be present on the construction site as a result of past land use activities.